-Rule 75.02(1) provides that:
+Rule 75.03(1) provides that:

-A person intending to oppose the issue of a grant of probate or administration may file a caveat in Form 75A in any judicial centre at any time before the grant is issued.
+A person intending to oppose the issuance of a grant of probate or letters of administration may file a caveat in Form 75A in any judicial centre at any time before the grant is issued.

 A caveat is a notice in writing requesting that the registrar not allow anything further to be done in the estate without the party filing the caveat being given notice of further proceedings.

-This is in fact codified in Rule 75.02(2) which provides that:
+Rule 75.03(3) provides that:

-Notwithstanding the filing of a caveat, a request may be made for a grant, but no further proceedings shall be taken on the application without notice to the caveator until the caveat has expired or has been removed.
+Despite the filing of a caveat, a request for a grant of probate or letters of administration may be made, but no further action may be taken in relation to the request without notice to the party who filed the caveat unless